-20% of the cost of Medicare-covered services (Up to \$90 maximum per visit).
-Coinsurance is waived if admitted to the hospital within one (1) day.
+20% coinsurance for Medicare-covered services (Up to \$90 maximum per visit).
+Cost sharing waived if admitted to the hospital within one (1) day.

 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.